brocktimus/rails_create_differences/README.md

 Testing differences in rails create methods.

+The model unit tests fail on the appropriate code.
 The following code snippet can be run from the rails console to show the problem.

 ```ruby